-Life of the Mind books should
+Criteria for selecting Life of the Mind books are as follows:

-· Ideally be less than 350 pages and cost less than $20.
+- The book should be less than 350 pages and cost less than $20.